sakshi-more11/PredictiveGuard---Predictive-maintenance-as-a-service/README.md

-# 🚀 PredictiveGuard – Predictive Maintenance as a Service (PMaaS)
+# 🚀 PredictiveGuard – Predictive Maintenance as a Service

 PredictiveGuard is an AI-powered predictive maintenance platform that analyzes industrial sensor data to estimate Remaining Useful Life (RUL), predict equipment failures, and generate proactive maintenance alerts.
 It enables organizations to reduce unexpected downtime, improve asset reliability, and optimize maintenance planning through machine learning and real-time analytics.